 The purpose of the LRC’s candidate attorney programme is to train graduates in the field of public interest litigation and constitutional law.
 The CA programme is for two years.

-The LRC does not provide training in criminal or family matters, except as it relates to women and children’s rights.
-We invite applications from suitably qualified law graduates and those in their final year of their LLB degree for positions in our various Regional Offices (Durban, Johannesburg, Grahamstown or Cape Town), commencing 1 January every year.
+The LRC does not provide training in criminal or family matters, except as it relates to women’s and children’s rights.
+We invite applications from suitably qualified law graduates and those in the final year of their LLB degree for positions in our various offices (Cape Town, Durban, Johannesburg or Makhanda), commencing in January every year.

-Articles must be in possession of a valid driver’s licence, have good writing and reporting skills and a background or interest in public interest law.
+Applicants must be in possession of a valid driver’s licence, have good writing and reporting skills, and a background or interest in public interest law.
 Sound academic results are essential.
 The Legal Resources Centre is an employment equity and affirmative action employer.

 The Fellow/s serve pupillage in accordance with all the ordinary requirements applicable to pupils at the Bar and are required to work both from the LRC offices and from chambers, under the supervision of the mentor, and to engage with other members of the Bar in order to acquire the necessary exposure and experience across all areas of practice.

 Following the completion of pupillage, it is envisaged that the candidate may take up a position as junior counsel in the LRC’s Constitutional Litigation Unit, subject to the availability of a position and funds.

 - An LLB degree (further postgraduate qualifications will be an advantage);